sclark007/bind-ddns/README.md

 Please read it to have a comprehensive view of what and how you can configure this cookbook behavior.

+Note: for fields needing an IP address, it is possible to set an interface name, which will be resolved to its first non-local address.

 Recipes
 -------